 August 6, 2018 is the next trip to Romania, which will include a week in our partner church village Felsőrákos.

-The visit is timed to celebrate the 450 year celebration of Unitarianism and the signing of the Edict of Torda in Romania.
-Contact Stephanie Samson firstname.lastname@example.org for more information.
+The visit is timed to celebrate the 450 year anniversary of the founding of Unitarianism and the signing of the Edict of Torda in Romania.
+Contact Stephanie Samson email@example.com for more information.

 Trips and suggestions for organizing trips are found on the Unitarian Universalist Partner Church website. http://www.uupcc.org/pilgrimages/pilgrimage-opportunities